gatesphere/io-symbols/README.md

 ## License

 The base symbol implementation came from my work on the [jedi programming language](https://github.com/gatesphere/jedi), and over there, it's released under a BSD license.
 However, this reworked version (with more functionality!)
 I am releasing into the public domain.
 It's yours, bud.

-## To do

-Here's a short list of what needs to be done:

-  * Example programs